pschonev/conventional-emojis/README.md

-# Conventional Commit Emojis 🎨
+# Conventional Emojis 🎨

-A pre-commit hook that enhances your conventional commits with customizable emojis based on commit type, scope, or their combinations.
+A [pre-commit](https://pre-commit.com/) hook that enhances your conventional commits with customizable emojis based on commit type, scope, or their combinations.

 ## Features